PP-14 Practical Information for Participants

 Media and communication facilities and services

-Media accreditation for PP-14 will open on Monday, 14 July, and will officially close at midnight CET on Tuesday, 14 October.
+Media accreditation for PP-14 opened on Monday, 14 July, and will officially close at midnight CET on Tuesday, 14 October.
 Details of how to apply for accreditation will shortly be available on the

 ITU PP-14 Newsroom.

-The Newsroom will house a wide range of resources for journalists in all six working languages of the Union, including topical Backgrounders, speeches, visual materials such as photos, videos, PowerPoints and infographics, and webcasts of all substantive sessions (Plenary, Working Group of the Plenary, and COM 5).
+The Newsroom will house a wide range of resources for journalists in all six working languages of the Union, including topical Backgrounders, speeches, visual materials such as photos, videos, PowerPoints and infographics, and webcasts of all substantive sessions (Plenary, Working Group of the Plenary, COM 5, and COM6).

 Media facilities on-site will include a dedicated working area, and the ITU Media Team will be happy to facilitate interviews with key officials of the conference.